 Ambulance staff talked him through the process while paramedics rushed to their home in Colinton.

 Nikki had been due to give birth on January 12 but went into labour at 11.30pm on Hogmanay.
-The baby’s head appeared and Paul called the ambulance.

 “It’s not what you bank on - delivering your son three minutes after midnight on Hogmanay,” said Paul.

 • A CANCER patient has died after suffering burns when he sneaked into a toilet at the Western General Hospital to have a cigarette despite being on oxygen.

 The 65-year-old suffered burns to his face after a fire broke out in a toilet in a first-floor ward, He passed away 48 hours later.